nanls/ST-on-the-fly/README.md

                         _ IF MINIMISATION _
 *  --minimisation-outname MINIMISATION_OUTNAME
                         template name for output of minimisation
-                        _ IF MINIMISATION _
+                        Should not match either st-outname nor gene-veloc-outname _ IF MINIMISATION _
 *  --gene-veloc-outname GENE_VELOC_OUTNAME
-                        template name for output of velocities generation _ IF MINIMISATION _
+                        template name for output of velocities generation Should not match either st-outname nor minimisation-outname _ IF MINIMISATION _
 *  --out-path OUT_PATH   Where the outputed results files should be store _/!\ must finish by '/'_